Table of Contents

 - Pancreatic transplantation: replacement of the dysfunctional pancreas restores the endogenous source of insulin.

-- Islet cell transplantation: group of islet cells are taken from a functional pancreas and transplanted into the dysfunctional one
+- Islet cell transplantation: a group of islet cells is taken from a functional pancreas and transplanted into the dysfunctional one.

 - Stem cell transplantation: early diagnosis of juvenile diabetes prior to the destruction of the pancreatic cells can be treated with stem cell transplantation from one’s own stem cells, which halts the autoimmune reaction to the pancreatic cells.